View translated versions [PDFs]:

 - Misunderstandings about the role primary woody biomass plays in providing secure, reliable and renewable power will have negative and material impacts across Europe and around the world.

 - Biomass should not be sourced from high-quality, high-value sawlogs.
-EU policy decision making on primary woody biomass should ensure this is the case, not restrict good, sustainable sources of biomass such as harvesting residues or the co-products of forest management.
+EU policy making on primary woody biomass should ensure this is the case while being careful not to restrict good sources of biomass, including harvesting residues and other by-products generated during the sustainable management of forests for these higher value products.

-Introducing restrictions to reduce the use of primary woody biomass will not stop harvesting from taking place, which is primarily driven by long-lived, solid wood product sectors
+Introducing restrictions to reduce the use of primary woody biomass and clear-cuts will not stop harvesting from taking place because harvesting is primarily driven by long-lived, solid wood product sectors.
+Instead, such restrictions may result in a reduction in markets for the low-grade by-products of the timber industry that will in turn lead to forest degradation and loss.

 An incentive for active forest management

-The low-quality or low-value wood used by the biomass sector includes the residues from practices like thinning – periodically felling a proportion of the forest to promote healthy, vigorous growth.
-This is an important element of active forest management.
-Fewer trees mean less competition for light, water and nutrients, while the removal of weaker and diseased trees protects against the spread of pests.
+The low-quality or low-value wood used by the biomass sector includes sourcing from practices like thinning – periodic felling of a proportion of the trees in a forest to promote healthy, vigorous growth of the remaining trees.
+Thinning is an important element of active forest management.
+Fewer trees mean less competition for light, water and nutrients so the remaining trees can reach sawtimber-size sooner, increasing the landowner’s return on investment and contributing to long-term carbon storage in solid wood products.

-The proposed amendments under RED III would confusingly put both valuable sawlogs and low-grade wood under the EU classification of ‘primary woody biomass’.
+The European Parliament proposals under RED III would confusingly put both valuable sawlogs and low-grade wood under the EU classification of ‘primary woody biomass’

 The proposal would also place extreme restrictions around how energy produced using primary woody biomass is accounted for in progress towards renewable energy targets.
 This will negatively impact the market for low-value wood and in turn, reduce economic incentives to sustainably manage forests.
 Proposals to introduce a cap and “phase down” of this type of material will stunt the entire growth of the sector, which is at odds to widely held views globally that demand for sustainable biomass will increase towards 2050.